mvdh7/PyCO2SYS/docs/index.md

 ### Citation

+A paper describing PyCO2SYS is in review:

+!!! note "PyCO2SYS preprint"
+    Humphreys, M. P., Lewis, E. R., Sharp, J. S., and Pierrot, D. (2021, in review).
+PyCO2SYS v1.7: marine carbonate system calculations in Python.  *Geoscientific Model Development Discussions.*  [doi:10.5194/gmd-2021-159](https://doi.org/10.5194/gmd-2021-159).

-A paper describing PyCO2SYS is in preparation, so please check back here for updates.
-In the meantime, if you use PyCO2SYS in your work, please cite it as:
+If you use PyCO2SYS in your work, please cite the preprint, along with:

-!!! note "PyCO2SYS citation"
+!!! note "PyCO2SYS code citation"
     Humphreys, M. P., Schiller, A. J., Sandborn, D. E., Gregor, L., Pierrot, D., van Heuven, S. M. A. C., Lewis, E. R., and Wallace, D. W. R. (2021).
 PyCO2SYS: marine carbonate system calculations in Python.  *Zenodo.*  [doi:10.5281/zenodo.3744275](http://doi.org/10.5281/zenodo.3744275).

 The DOI refers to all versions of PyCO2SYS.
 Please specify which version of PyCO2SYS you used.
 You can find the version number that you are using in Python with: